 If you are a truck driver who has been injured on the job, contact Kemmitt, Sanford, & Kramer Law PLLC.
-As our firm’s main area of focus is workers’ compensation and long-term disability, we are prepared to handle your claim and any complexities that arise.
+As our firm’s main area of focus is workers’ compensation and long-term disability benefits, we are prepared to handle your claim and any complexities that arise.
 We can inform you of your rights, help you file a workers’ compensation claim, and receive the maximum benefits for your injuries.
 Call today to schedule a free case evaluation with one of our experienced attorneys.

 A truck driver’s workday can include carrying heavy loads, performing repetitive actions, sitting in the vehicle for extended hours, and spending long times on the road – increasing the risk of an accident.
 As a result, a truck driver may suffer the following injuries: